Why should I have my parking lot sealcoated?

 More often than not, the sealcoat will cover spots and stains on your asphalt.
 We treat severely stained areas before the coating is applied by using bonding agent as the water-soluble sealer will not adhere to gasoline or petroleum products.
 If the damage is excessive, we can perform repairs before sealcoating.

 More sealcoating questions?
-Get in touch today and we’ll be happy to break down the process of sealcoating for you in even more detail.
+Get in touch with the experts at Rose Paving today and we’ll be happy to break down the process of sealcoating for you in even more detail.